nwamsley1/PioneerGUI/README.md

 - **Runtime parameter discovery** – Generates default parameter structures by calling the installed Pioneer CLI; automatically falls back to the repository templates if the binary is missing or returns an error.
 - **Configurable editors** – Presents the entire JSON structure with grouped sections and inline editing for numbers, booleans, strings, and primitive arrays.
 Important/simplified parameters are highlighted using Pioneer’s curated “simplified” configs.
 - **Per-workflow tabs** – Separate views for `BuildSpecLib` and `SearchDIA`, each with its own load/save/reset controls and execution button.
+- **Per-tab persistence** – Automatically saves each workflow’s parameters to `buildspeclib.json` and `searchdia.json` under the Pioneer GUI config directory so the editors reopen with your latest values.
 - **External terminal integration** – Launches Pioneer in a dedicated system terminal (PowerShell/Terminal/xterm depending on the OS) while streaming recent log lines and stage updates back into the GUI.
 - **Progress monitoring** – Parses Pioneer stdout/stderr for high-level stage hints (parameter tuning, first search, quant search, etc.) and displays a concise progress bar and status history.
 - **JSON interoperability** – Load an existing configuration file into either workflow, make adjustments, and save it back out.
 All file operations use the native OS dialog.